gvwilson/thirdbit/fiction/maddy-roo/index.md

 The mayor's house was the only three-story building in Rusty Bridge, and also the only one with a balcony.
-Mayor Lupus only used it for official pronouncements, though.
 That evening,
 like most evenings,
 she sat or stood on the veranda to chat with passers-by, her elbows on the railing and a glass of red wine in her paw.
-"It's the closest thing to actual blood I allow myself," she always joked, baring her wolf teeth just a little when she smiled.
+"It's the closest thing to actual blood I allow myself," she always joked, baring her wolf teeth just a little as she smiled.

-Maddy had once heard her father say that the mayor was a *very* alpha female, and while some townspeople might grumble that it was time someone with hooves or scales had a turn running things, everyone expected that the mayor would still be occupying that house long after all of her fur had finished turning gray.
+An old bell hung on an enormous curlicue hook on the mayor's veranda.
+Generations of village children had whispered to one another that it was made from the plating of a scavenger bot that had lurked beneath Rusty Bridge when there still was a bridge.
+They stopped believing the story when they got older, not knowing that it was true.

 "Mayor Lupus!
 Mayor Lupus!"
-Mama Roo called as she hurried across the square with the three children behind her.
+Mama Roo called, hurrying across the square with the three children behind her.
 "We gotta talk to you.
 There's bots coming!"